longturn/freeciv21/docs/General/Manuals/client-manual.rst

-.. note:: The phrase "tax rates" can be a bit misleading as there is only one taxable item and that is the rate for Gold collection.
+.. note:: The phrase "tax rates" can be a bit misleading as there is only one taxable item and that is the rate for gold collection.
 Think of this feature of the game more like a "National Budget".
-In Freeciv21, the National Budget is simplified into three segments: Gold collection, Scientific output, and Luxury goods.
+In Freeciv21, the National Budget is simplified into three segments: gold collection, Scientific output, and luxury goods.

 Government
     Depending on your technological progress through the game, you may be able to select a different form